The Luck of Barry Lyndon: Plot summary

 Eventually, the Barrys end up in a Rhineland duchy.
 After winning a large sum of money, enough to present himself as a rich aristocrat, Redmond schemes to marry into the family of a young German heiress.
 Again, fortune turns against him, and a series of circumstances undermines his complex plan.
 (The story of the unhappy Princess Olivia was based on a scandalous account of Duchess Augusta of Brunswick-Wolfenbüttel by Étienne-Léon de Lamothe-Langon.)
 The two Barrys are subsequently forced out of Germany in disgrace.

 While staying in France following his uncle's death, Redmond comes into the acquaintance of the Countess of Lyndon, an extraordinarily wealthy noblewoman married to a much older man in poor health.
 He has some success in seducing the lady, but her husband clings to life.
 Eventually, she and her husband return to England.
 Redmond is upset but bides his time.
 Upon hearing that the husband has died the following year, he makes his move on the Countess.

-Through a series of adventures, Redmond eventually bullies and seduces the Countess, who marries him somewhat under duress, but also falls in love with him.
+In a series of adventures, Redmond bullies and seduces the Countess, who marries him somewhat under duress, but also falls in love with him.
 After the wedding, he remodels her home, Hackton Castle, at great expense.
-Count Barry Lyndon (as he now calls himself) admits several times in the course of his narrative that he is incapable of managing money, despite his history of poverty and hardship.
-He looks after a few childhood benefactors in Ireland, including his cousin Ulick (Nora's brother, who had often stood up for him as a boy) who he personally styles into a fashionable young socialite.
+Count Barry Lyndon (as he now calls himself) says several times in the narrative that he is incapable of managing money, despite his history of poverty and hardship.
+He looks after a few childhood benefactors in Ireland, including his cousin Ulick (Nora's brother, who had often stood up for him as a boy), whom he personally styles into a fashionable young socialite.

 As the American Revolutionary War breaks out, Barry seeks to raise his prestige, financing a regiment of men to serve in America and gaining control of the Lyndon family pocket borough so he may sit in Parliament.
-However, his good fortunes ebb again: his stepson (and his wife's heir), Lord Bullingdon, is reported dead in America; as Barry had commissioned the boy commander of his regiment, he is accused of plotting his demise.
+Then his good fortunes ebb again: his stepson (and his wife's heir), Lord Bullingdon, is reported dead in America; as Barry had commissioned the boy commander of his regiment, he is accused of plotting his demise.
 His own child, Bryan, dies in a tragic horse-riding accident at nine years of age.
 This, combined with Barry's profligate spending practices, leads to his ruin.
 With his son dead, he is now at the mercy of his wife's hostile cousins, who gain control of the Lyndon estate.

 As the "memoir" ends, Barry is separated from his wife and placed in Fleet Prison as a debtor.
 A small stipend provided by his wife allows him to live in moderate luxury at first, and his elderly mother lodges close by to tend to him.
-Unfortunately for him, Lord Bullingdon was not dead – he had been captured and imprisoned but survived until the end of the war.
-When the Countess dies, her son is quick to disown his stepfather and cut off any further allowances.
-The story ends with Barry dying of complications from drinking cheap prison liquor.
+But Lord Bullingdon is not dead; he had been captured and imprisoned but survived until the end of the war.
+When the Countess dies, her son is quick to disown his stepfather and cut off his allowance.
+Barry dies of complications from drinking cheap prison liquor.